-• claims for debt or

-damages of up to

-\$75,000

-- minor claims for debt or damages up to \$10,000 - consumer/trader claims over the sale, supply or hire of goods or services

-- Debt appropriation order

-- Instalment order

-- Property (seizure & sale) order

-- Earnings appropriation order

-- Appointment of a receiver.

-To enforce an order for the return of the property, an application for property

-(seizure & delivery) order is required.
+A monetary order requires a party to pay money to another party.
+All other orders are called non-monetary orders.
+Decisions and orders VCAT WA The Magistrates Court deals with civil matters that involve: claims for debt or damages of up to \$75,000 minor claims for debt or damages up to \$10,000 consumer/trader claims over the sale, supply or hire of goods or services Most Court judgments require a judgment debtor to pay money to a judgment creditor.
+The judgment creditor may request any of the following orders to enforce a judgment to recover money that has not been paid: • Time for payment order • Debt appropriation order • Instalment order • Instalment order • Property (seizure & sale) order • Earnings appropriation order • Appointment of a receiver.
+To enforce an order for the return of the property, an application for property (seizure & delivery) order is required.
 Civil Matters (magistratescourt.wa.gov.au)

-Question 7